Photo: City Hall Arrow

 Henderson is located in the foothills south and adjacent to Las Vegas.
-Incorporated in 1953, Henderson is the second largest city in Nevada, known for its parks, cycling and hiking trails and master-planned communities.
+Incorporated in 1953, Henderson is the second largest city in Nevada, known for its parks, biking and hiking trails and master-planned communities.
 Henderson is certified Playful City USA.

 Ethel M Cactus Garden